kwameopareasiedu/react-simple-widgets/docs/page-transition-provider.md

 # PageTransitionProvider

 The PageTransitionProvider provides smooth transitions between pages of your app.
 It manages the page transition animation and then uses a [Router](https://reacttraining.com/react-router/web/api/Router) to actually change the pages.
 It therefore requires a Router instance as an ancestor widget.

-This provider is designed to work seamlessly with ReactRouterDOM's routers to parameters such as `basename` on the Router will not break any functionality in your app.
+This provider works seamlessly with ReactRouterDOM's routers and parameters such as `basename` on the Router will not break any functionality in your app.

 ## API